<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=319290&amp;fmt=gif">

 home-decorated-for-fourth-of-july-in-early-morning-light-flag-day-veterans-day-memorial-day_t20_ooZWlR

-Tax reform remains an issue of major interest and concern to NAIFA—and not just on the federal level.
-As state governments continue to look for revenue to reduce budgetary red ink, state legislators continue to consider proposals that could impact the tax treatment of life insurers, producers, and insurance products.
+Tax reform remains an issue of major interest and concern to NAIFA on both the state and federal levels.
+State legislatures continue to consider proposals that could impact the tax treatment of life insurers, producers, and insurance products.
+NAIFA generally believes new efforts to expand or increase state-level taxation in the insurance industry would be excessive, and we will strong oppose efforts to increase or impose taxation of insurers, producers, products, and financial services.

 State-level efforts to tax insurance products and services fall into three main categories:

-• Broadening the Existing Tax Base: The life insurance premium tax is typically the only tax levied on insurers in most states.
+2. Broadening the Existing Tax Base - The life insurance premium tax is typically the only tax levied on insurers in most states.
 However, states often try to broaden the state’s tax base to increase revenue by expanding the types of products and services that are subject to taxation.
 One example of how states attempt to do this is by applying a premium tax on annuity as well as life insurance premiums.
-While only seven states tax annuity premiums and 1991 was the last time we saw a successful effort to levy a new annuity tax, recent years have seen several (unsuccessful) efforts by states to broaden their tax base by enacting a new tax on annuity premiums.
-States also attempt to broaden the existing tax base by considering a sales tax on the sale of life insurers’ products or by taxing the inside build-up and death benefit of life insurance.
-Efforts to broaden the tax base in these ways have been unsuccessful, and no state currently imposes a sales tax on insurance or taxes the inside build-up or death benefit.

-• Proposals to Repeal Current Tax Credits: Life insurers typically receive “credits” against taxes and assessments placed on them by the state.
-For example, in most states insurers can use the guaranty fund assessment paid by the insurer (to fund the state’s guaranty fund) to offset a portion of their premium taxes or other tax liabilities that otherwise would be due.
-State lawmakers sometimes try to repeal this tax credit as a way to generate new sources of revenue.
+3. Proposals to Repeal Current Tax Credits - Life insurers typically receive “credits” against taxes and assessments placed on them by the state.
+State lawmakers sometimes attempt to repeal this tax credit to generate new sources of revenue.